Contact for Appeal a Decision of the Registrar of Motor Vehicles

 Appeals are scheduled in the order in which they are received and according to the length of your suspension.
 There are NO exceptions.

-You must appear in person for your hearing.
-You will be notified by mail as to the time, date and location of your appeal.
+You must appear for your virtual hearing.
+You will be notified by mail as to the date and time of your appeal.
 If you have an attorney for your appeal, it is your responsibility to notify him/her.

 Use the chart below to determine approximately how soon your hearing will occur after the Board has received your application.

 Please notify your probation officer of any pending appeals.

 You will receive the Board's decision in a timely manner after all paperwork has been received by the Board.

 If you wish to have your appeal continued so that you may have an attorney present or to obtain additional information, please advise the Board prior to your hearing and the Board may grant you a continuance.
 You/your attorney should contact the Board when you are prepared to go forward.

 If you are not satisfied with the decision of the Board the proper avenue of appeal is to the Superior Court in the county in which you reside.
 You may also file your appeal in Suffolk County, as that is the county in which the Boards' main office is located.
 The civil clerks' office will help you if you are filing pro se (for yourself/without an attorney).
 A second hearing before the Board will not be granted unless the decision you receive specifically states that you may re-apply to the Board.